Administrative reality is a governable variable.

 Estimate the hidden cost of structural drag.

-This directional estimate provides a high-level view of how much time, money, and productive capacity may be absorbed by administrative and bureaucratic burden inside a complex organization.
+This directional estimate gives a high-level read on how much time, money, and productive capacity may be absorbed by administrative and bureaucratic burden inside a complex organization.

 The deeper cost is rarely workforce size alone.
 It is the accumulation of administrative and bureaucratic systems beneath operations and strategy that, when poorly maintained, steadily absorb time, money, and productive capacity.